Composing XML output for an action in a flow

 Review these guidelines and restrictions to see which schema definitions are supported in XSD files that you want to import.

 • A single XSD file with a single namespace definition is supported.
-Multiple XSD files in a ZIP archive are not currently supported.
+A .zip file that contains multiple XSD files is not currently supported.

 • The following elements are not supported: